cogini/multi-env-deploy/terraform/building.md

     codedeploy-app

-Create CodeDeploy deployment for app component running in ASG behind LB:
+Create CodeDeploy deployment for app component running in ASG behind a Load Balancer:

     codedeploy-deployment-app-asg